 This offers workers more reason to push themselves and aim higher than simply fulfilling their contractual obligations.
-Gamification creates healthy competition between agents too, and as they will feel more valued, builds their sense of loyalty towards your company.
+Gamification creates healthy competition between agents too, and as they will feel more valued, builds their sense of loyalty toward your company.

 Team collaboration tools are essential for any remote team, especially call center agents.

-One of the main benefits of collaboration tools is that more inexperienced workers can receive help from their colleagues through instant messagings/chat (a common feature of collaboration tools) without having to call or email them.
+One of the main benefits of collaboration tools is that more inexperienced workers can receive help from their colleagues through instant messaging/chat (a common feature of collaboration tools) without having to call or email them.